-5 Challenges Every Restoration Company Faces – Starting With Hiring
+Five Challenges Every Restoration Company Faces With Hiring

 It’s no secret that hiring capable and motivated people is much easier said than done.
 Human resource studies have demonstrated that attracting and retaining great talent can easily exceed five figures in recruiting fees.
 That’s a lot of money for one good team member!
 Even when you do hire someone competent, there’s no guarantee they will stick around for any length of time.
 That’s because your competitors are also looking to hire good help, too—and they’re willing to pay.

 Recent findings published by catalyst.org shows that the U.S. employee turnover rate is averaging 22% per year.
-Another way of looking at this is to recognize the chance that your entire staff could turnover during the next 5 years.
-On top of that, fewer people are entering the general trades, including the restoration business.
+This highlights the possibility of entire staff turnover during the next 5 years.
+On top of that, fewer people are entering the general trade jobs, which includes the restoration business.
 This trend is creating a serious talent shortage.
-Fewer candidates mean fewer opportunities to hire the right people into your business.
+Fewer candidates mean fewer opportunities to hire the right people for your business.

 Fortunately, these difficulties can be overcome.
-With good planning and hiring systems, you’ll be able to overcome the challenges of finding and retaining top talent.
-Here’s how:
+However, with strategic planning and hiring systems, you’ll be able to overcome the challenges of finding and retaining top talent.

 Do Your Due Diligence in Hiring for Restoration Employees